waded/garden-temps/README.md

 - None.
 (No, no support for MQTT authentication yet.)

-## Example usage
+## Usage example

 Let's say I'm running [mosquitto](https://mosquitto.org/) on 192.168.0.10 on default port 1883, no username/password.

-When running the container, set environment variables:
+When running the container on a Pi on this subnet, I set environment variables:

 - MQTT_BROKER: `192.168.0.10`
 - DEVICE_PATH: `/sys/bus/w1/devices/`
 - INTERVAL: `60`

-Now I `mosquitto_sub -t temperature/#` and every 60 seconds with 5 sensors connected I receive messages like:
+Now I `mosquitto_sub -t garden-temps/# -h 192.168.0.10` and every 60 seconds with 5 sensors connected I receive messages like:

     28-01204bcb1a00,2021-03-07T01:39:09,65.5
     28-01204c9fb29c,2021-03-07T01:39:09,65.4